o11y-weekly/o11y-weekly.github.io/2024-02-28_OpenTelemetry_Looks_Good_To_Me_dotnet/README.md

 ```

 #### Logs
-No file logger has been used in this setup but it is also possible to use otelcontrib-col has log scrapper to forward file log contents to telemetry backend.
+No file logger has been used in this setup but it is also possible to use otelcontrib-col as log scrapper to forward file log contents to telemetry backend.

 The OTLP log exporter has been used during this setup.